Patrick Blanc – vertical gardens

-His plant wall system, which can be used both indoor and outdoor, is composed of a metal frame, fastened to the walls or self-standing; a PVC layer 10mm thick, which provide stiffness and waterproofing; a thin polyamide felt, which conveys water to the plant roots by capillarity and on which the roots grow; and an array of plants, either climbing or not, which are installed into the felt both as seeds or already grown.
+His plant wall system, which can be used both indoor and outdoor, is composed of a metal frame, fastened to the walls or self-standing; a PVC layer 10mm thick, which provides stiffness and waterproofing; a thin polyamide felt, which conveys water to the plant roots by capillarity and on which the roots grow; and an array of plants, either climbing or not, which are installed into the felt both as seeds or already grown.

 Water, either tap or recycled, is provided from the top by a watering system that constitutes an essential part of the green wall yet it is simple as a plastic hose, with small holes 2mm across every 10 cm, coupled with an irrigation timer.

 For Blanc, a vertical garden makes better use of water than a traditional, horizontal, one because there is less percolation in the soil and, consequently, there is a larger percentage of water available for the vegetation.

 Vertical gardens made this way are not much more expensive (about 15% on average) than a traditional facade system and provide both thermal insulation in winter and natural cooling in summer; nevertheless, their maintenance costs are rather high, since they typically need maintenance works three times a year and some components, such as felt mats, should be periodically replaced, especially when installed outdoors.

-I present here five projects by Blanc, four installations for museums in three different continents and a work created in 2013 on the occasion of the Paris Design Week, all exemplary for their ingeniousness, design skills, and creative relationship with architecture and urban fabric.
+I present here five projects by Blanc, four installations for museums on three different continents, and a work created in 2013 on the occasion of the Paris Design Week, all exemplary for their ingeniousness, design skills, and creative relationship with architecture and urban fabric.

 21st Century Museum of Contemporary Art, Kanazawa – Green Bridge installation (2004-2012)

 (Architect: SANAA – Kazuyo Sejima and Ryue Nishizawa)

-In 2004 the newly opened 21st Century Museum of Contemporary Art in Kanazawa, Japan, commissioned Blanc a large-size installation to be included in the museum’s permanent collection.
+In 2004 the newly opened 21st Century Museum of Contemporary Art in Kanazawa, Japan, commissioned Blanc for a large-size installation to be included in the museum’s permanent collection.

 The 40-foot-long work, entitled Green Bridge, encloses a glass corridor with a thin wall that supports a lush ensemble of plants from about 100 species, including snow flowers, irises, lilies, hydrangeas, bush clovers, and sunflowers.